wmacevoy/kiss/README.md

 Simple to use, but strong symmetric key encryption.

-* String encrypt(String key, String plain) -- Encrypt message with key producing a hex encoded string.
+* String encrypt(String key, String plain) -- Encrypt message with key producing a hex encoded string (changed in v1.1 compared to previous version).

-* String decrypt(String key, String secret) -- Decrypt a hex encoded string (like those made by encrypt) to recreate the message.
+* String decrypt(String key, String secret) -- Decrypt a hex encoded string (like those made by encrypt) to recreate the message (changed in v1.1 compared to previous version).

+* String sha256(String text) -- Common secure hash.

 [logo]: kiss/java-kiss.png "Java Duke with Kiss"